 It reminds me of Charles Simeon (1759-1836).
 He retired after fifty-four years as pastor at one church, and he still awakened early to light his own fire and spend time alone with God in Bible study and prayer.
 A friend asked why he didn’t take it easy in his later years.
 Simeon replied, “What?
 Shall I not now run with all my might when the winning-post is in sight?”
 He understood our duty: “Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love Him.”1 We can never quit following Jesus.

 Psalm 71 also reminds us of Elisabeth Elliot (1926-2015).
-She selected this Scripture when she was young and, by God’s grace, she never slacked off serving Christ.
+She treasured this Scripture when she was young and, by God’s grace, she never slacked off serving Christ.
 She was raised in a Christian family and came to rely on Jesus alone for salvation from childhood.
 Elisabeth learned to lean on the Lord from an early age and she was upheld by Him through her sunset years.
 Elliot stopped giving speeches in 2004 when her health declined and she suffered from dementia.
 Her third husband, Lars Gren, said that Elisabeth handled dementia just as she did the deaths of her two husbands.
 She accepted hard things, knowing they were no surprise to God and that He made no mistakes.
 Elisabeth would rather not have experienced these painful things, but she accepted and received them, depending on and gladly obeying Christ to the end.

 Psalm 71 echoes part of Psalm 22, “From birth I was cast on you; from my mother’s womb you have been my God.
 Do not be far from me, for trouble is near and there is no one to help.”2 Elisabeth relied on the Lord because of His unchanging character, as revealed in the Scriptures, and because she experienced His kind dealings with her over the decades.
 She knew that Jesus is the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion, and sin.3 Her circumstances changed, but she was confident that Christ’s character never falters.